RmaxTwice/bookish-broccoli/README.md

 ## (WIP) Image Editor ##

-This image editor is a software development project designed and built to fulfill the requirements outlined in the assingment of the current curriculum of the subject *Digital Image Processing* of the Computer School of the Sciences Faculty of the Universidad Central de Venezuela.
+This image editor is a software development project designed and built to fulfill the requirements outlined in the assignment of the current curriculum of the subject *Digital Image Processing* of the Computer School of the Sciences Faculty of the Universidad Central de Venezuela.

 ### Contents: ###
 - Authors.